knjain/Cryptocurrency-trading-Web-application---Frontend/README.md

 Hello,

 This is my code for a frontend application of cryptocurrency investment and trading platfrom.
-In this feature i have implement features like direct crypto trading, refferal bonus for users and also a multilevel reward system.
+In this feature I have implement features like direct crypto trading, refferal bonus for users and also a multilevel reward system.

+Today this web application has over 4000 registered user with investment over 1/2 million dollars.

 Some other features :
  -User authentication and verification through admin panel.